Para wirra walking trail large

 Leave no trace

-This is the best way for you to help us protect our national parks.
-Remember to stick to the designated trails, leave wildlife alone, being responsible with pets and clean your boots to keep phytophthora at bay.
+Looking after our parks starts with simple actions.
+Remember to stick to the designated trails, leave wildlife alone, be responsible with pets and clean your boots to keep phytophthora at bay.
+Remember there are no bins in parks so take all of your rubbish home.

 Accessible walks

-Walking SA also has a list of great bushwalks accessible by public transport if you don’t have access to a car.
+Walking SA also provide educational training opportunities and resources, as well as a list of great bushwalks accessible by public transport if you don’t have access to a car.

 Planning on staying longer after your hike?
-Check out our great guide to camping in national parks.
+Check out our Camping in national parks pagefor everything you need to enjoy a camping trip in our parks.